 These programs execute corruption in a slow and methodical order that light-weight analysis tools and techniques fail to catch.

-A category above this are the ultra-sophisticated variants like Xorist, Chaos and LockFile.
+A category above these are the ultra-sophisticated variants like Xorist, Chaos and LockFile.
 These don’t leave behind fingerprints the way most viruses do, and are hence, devilishly harder to spot.
 “They represent about 60% of the variants that are being used,” he informs.

 CyberSense for Maximum Detection Accuracy

 “We can’t do manually what CyberSense does,” says McGann.
-“It needs automation, intelligence.
+“It needs automation, and intelligence.
 It processes millions of data points.”

 “CyberSense is looking for corruption, not necessarily ransomware.”